Christian Walker Player Props: Diamondbacks vs. Phillies

-On Tuesday, Christian Walker (hitting .200 in his past 10 games) and the Arizona Diamondbacks play the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
-First pitch is at 6:40 PM ET.
+Christian Walker -- .171 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Philadelphia Phillies, with Ranger Suarez on the mound, on May 24 at 1:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Phillies.
+In his previous game he had a hitless performance (0-for-3) against the Phillies.

 Christian Walker Game Info & Props vs. the Phillies